ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 !!!
 Warning

-    **Updates on writeable references also update the Object in the source Collection.**
+    **Updates on writeable references also update the Object in all other Collections the Object is referenced in.**

 !!!
 Info